 Unfortunately, it’s actually easier said than done.

 Because, for one, any new information must blend with the existing copy, making it sound human, and retain the logical flow of information.
 (Remember, your content marketing should offer value to the end users, not the algorithms.)

-Include the top one or two Must Use keywords in the content’s introduction to connect with the target reader right away.
+Include the top one or two recommended keywords in the content’s introduction to connect with the target reader right away.
 Remember, Content Fusion ranks the semantic keywords you must use by how important they are to SEO.
 And so, the top phrases are the ones a reader should see in the copy as quickly as possible to make a great experience.

 If you’re updating a product description, semantic keywords fit nicely in describing the options available to purchase, and also in the product description.
 Again, these are the key areas that would help connect with a reader.